Shiblumi/SPFF/README.md

-# :warning: **NOT DONE -- WORK IN PROGRESS -- POTENTIAL FOR FILE LOSS IF USED INCORRECTLY** :warning:

 # ShadowPlay File Format (SPFF)
 ## What is SPFF
 SPFF is a program that lets you reformat ShadowPlay filenames (clips & screenshots) within the directory where a game's Shadowplay files are stored.